sayeed1999/Sayeed.NETCore.DataProtection/README.md

 ## Installation

-You can install the Sayeed.NETCore.DataProtection library via NuGet.
-Run the following command in the NuGet Package Manager Console:
+You can install the `Sayeed.NETCore.DataProtection` library via NuGet.
+Run the following command in the `NuGet Package Manager Console`:

 ```csharp
 Install-Package Sayeed.NETCore.DataProtection